 The Risk Management Committee meets twice each year and at other times as needed.
 The committee identifies risks associated with business operations and determines measures to deal with these risks.
 In addition, committee members confirm that the risk management system is functioning effectively and evaluate this system.
-In the fiscal year of 2017, the Risk Management Committee held two meetings.
+In fiscal 2018, the Risk Management Committee held two meetings.
+Amid the global protectionist trend stemming from the US-China trade frictions, the committee specified regions and countries that have large effects on the Company's businesses and monitored applicable sanctions, new laws and regulations, and other subjects.